waku-org/nwaku-compose/README.md

 We regularly announce new available versions in our [Discord](https://discord.waku.org/) server.

+If your last running version is `v0.29` or older, you will need to delete both the `keystore` and `rln_tree` folders, and register your membership again before using the new version by running the following commands:

+1. `docker-compose down`
+2. `rm -r keystore rln_tree`
+3. `git pull origin master`
+4. `./register_rln.sh`
+5. `docker-compose up -d`

-Updating the node is as simple as running the following:
+For nodes running on `v0.30` or newer, updating the node is as simple as running the following:
 1. `docker-compose down`
 2. `git pull origin master`
 3. `docker-compose up -d`